‘BAD’ QUESTIONS: 10 TYPES OF QUESTIONS YOU SHOULD NEVER ASK

 #1 CASUAL QUESTIONS

-So I’ve stated in the past that a good question is clear, simple and purposeful.
+A ‘good’ question is clear, simple and purposeful.
 Good questions can be many things: relevant, concise, powerful, relevant.

 Some questions are just too casual those – the kind of questions that don’t have any focus or seem to be going anywhere.
 The sort of question that you might want to answer with a shrug of your shoulders if you were being a bit flippant.